-Nobody wishes their shipping to go wrong at all.
+Nobody wishes their shipping to go wrong.
 However, sometimes circumstances are just beyond control and it can lead to a force majeure in shipping.
 When it is invoked, lots of things can turn upside down.
-Don’t panic, as there are multiple ways to face such obstacles head-on even if it happens to you.
+Don’t panic, as there are multiple ways to face such obstacles head-on if it happens to you.
 In this post, we’re focusing on the concept of force majeure in shipping, the reasons behind it, and its possible consequences.

 Force Majeure In Shipping

 A force majeure clause can be found in many shipping contracts.
 This term originates from the French language and means ‘superior force’.
 Force majeure is also known as ‘chance occurrence’ or ‘Act of God’.
-It is often interpreted as a juridical tool that relieves either or both parties from liability on cargo damage because of unforeseen and irresistible circumstances.
+It is often interpreted as a juridical tool that relieves either or both parties from liability on cargo damage because of unforeseen and unavoidable circumstances.

 In addition, force majeure in shipping removes any responsibilities from parties involved when an agreement couldn’t be fulfilled due to unavoidable or any other events that can’t be influenced or controlled.
 To be invoked as a force majeure in shipping, an event has to be completely external, unavoidable, and unforeseen.

 Nonetheless, a force majeure doesn’t excuse cargo transporters from the liability arising from their negligence or failure.
 In some cases, depending on a country, a force majeure can be considered as a significant reason for an agreement termination or changes in the estimated delivery times.

 Reasons Behind Force Majeure In Shipping

 The reasons that can cause force majeure in shipping are divided into two groups: natural and man-governed.
 Natural reasons include cataclysms, catastrophes, disasters like floods, hurricanes, storms, volcanic eruptions, and so on.
 The second type includes wars and armed conflicts, riots, and government restrictions.
 Epidemics are also in this category.
 That’s why many transport providers considered the outbreak of the pandemic as a force majeure a year ago.